pmcharrison/intro-to-music-and-science/020-timbre.md

 These similarity matrices quickly become very big, making them no easier to interpret directly than the free-text paradigm we considered earlier.
 We need some kind of statistical technique to distil this data down and create some meaningful quantitative insights.
 We call this process *dimensionality reduction*.

-Here we're going to focus on a particularly method called *multidimensional scaling* ('MDS').
+Here we're going to focus on a particular method called *multidimensional scaling* ('MDS').
 This is a popular method for dimensionality reduction in timbre perception studies.
 MDS takes the similarity matrices as its input, and uses them to compute a low-dimensional space, constructed so as to preserve the similarities between stimuli as well as possible.
 In this example the space has just two dimensions, but we can just as well fit spaces with higher numbers of dimensions, they're just harder to visualise.
 Each stimulus is automatically given a location in the MDS space: the idea is that stimuli with high similarity are located close to each other, and stimuli with low similarity are located far apart.\

 ![Multidimensional scaling takes a similarity matrix and expresses it in a low-dimensional space where pairwise distances reflect pairwise similarities.](images/similarity-matrix-to-mds.png){width="100%"}